GeorginaCarlisle/2024-daily-coding/README.md

 5 - Refactor JavaScript code: ternary statements, use of list instead of switch statements and amalgamating short steps with dot notation.

 6 - Prepare JavaScript Flash cards html and add new JS file for this page, copying date and time functionality from main script.

+7 - newCard function to pick a random card from the list of flashcards and display the front of the card to the page.